h0mbre/h0mbre.github.io/_posts/2019-05-24-Boofuzz_to_EIP_Overwrite.md

 ### exploitSkeleton.py

-We can craft up a skeleton exploit that we can stash away for later use and edit copies as we need them throughout this series.
+We can craft up a skeleton exploit that we can stash away for later use and edit copies of as we need them throughout this series.
 Our exploit skeleton will be the following:
 ```python
 #!/usr/bin/python